hep-mh/acropolis/README.md

 To install ACROPOLIS from PyPI, first make sure that ``pip`` is installed on your system and afterwards install ACROPOLIS at user-level by executing the command

 ```
-python3 -m pip install ACROPOLIS --user
+pip install ACROPOLIS --user
 ```

 Once the installation is completed, the different modules of ACROPOLIS can directly be imported into our own Python code (just like e.g. ``numpy``).
-Additionally, the installation also ensures that the two executable ``decay`` and ``annihilation`` are copied into your ``PATH`` and that all dependencies are fulfilled.
+Additionally, the installation also ensures that the executable ``acropolis`` is copied into your ``PATH`` and that all dependencies are fulfilled.

 If you want to install ACROPOLIS system wide or within a virtual environment, drop the ``--user`` flag in the command above and run with ``sudo`` if necessary.